From $149 per person

 Pre-course study: Students may be required to undertake online pre-course work prior to attending the face to face session depending on the course delivery mode.

 Online study: Students must have access to a computer, smartphone, tablet or other electronic device with access to the internet to complete the online/ pre-course studies.

 Individuals undertaking this course will be expected to complete both written and practical assessment tasks.

 - Inspection and placement of rescue equipment and performing a rescue

 - Low voltage panel rescue

-Theory assessment - A written exam consisting of short-answer and multiple-choice questions.
+Theory assessment - A written exam consisting of multiple-choice questions.
 All questions must be completed.